bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 **Max Uses**

-The number of times you can use a promotion before the status changes to **DISABLED**. `max_uses` is optional, and if not set, the promotion will be active until manually disabled.
+The number of times you can use a promotion before the status changes to **DISABLED**. `max_uses` is optional; if not set, the promotion will be active until manually disabled.

 **Start Date**